Skip to main content

 • Connect to the Tunnel Server using the tunneling key to pre-generate the public URLs in env vars

-• Make sure a machine is provisioned:
+• Make sure a deployment target (VM or Kubernetes Pod) is provisioned:

 • Build the Compose project